BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 }
 ```
 The method configures a *Service Bus* client and defines a callback, the lambda in `Onmessage`.
-Additionally, it creates a Service Client that will be used to call the Direct Method on the
+Additionally, it creates a Service Client that will be used to call the *Direct Method*
-device.
+implemented in the *Simulator*.

 2. In the body of the `OnMessage` call, add the following code: